 The RIT Women’s Council brings together alumnae, women faculty and staff, and female friends of the university who believe that by sharing our knowledge and support, great things can be achieved.
 Our members help female students to achieve their dreams, strengthen alumnae as they pursue challenging careers and meaningful lives, and bring our unique voices to RIT’s decision-making bodies to drive positive change.

 Women’s Council members are doers and achievers.
 We are changing the dynamic and reshaping the conversation around what it means to be a successful, caring, and powerful person, and we are reframing the perception of RIT women in our communities, industry, and at the university.

 We have a rich history as a body of well-connected and determined women who seek to enrich the lives and experiences of our members and the women who surround us.
 Consider joining us today to be part of the future of women at RIT.

 Established in 1955, WCRIT’s main purpose is to award scholarships to RIT women students who earn high academic achievement as well as community and RIT involvement while dealing with extenuating circumstances.

-Opportunity to interact and network with fellow members via social events.
+Resources and scheduled programs that include opportunities to interact and network with fellow members

 College courses (undergraduate/graduate including online courses) auditable for free with permission from faculty/chairperson.